sparktsang/sparktsang.github.io/_posts/vulture-and-witness.md

 It hits me with the force of a physical blow.
 I want to scream, to defend myself. *But my intention was good!
 I wanted to give his story a voice!
 I wanted to understand!*

-But my defense dies in my throat, choked by the brutal, undeniable logic of his perspective.
+But my defence dies in my throat, choked by the brutal, undeniable logic of his perspective.
 From his side of the counter, what else could he have seen?

 He would have seen a man with the luxury of time and freedom, using it to dissect the misery of those who have neither.
 He would have seen me as a source of trouble, a destabilizing force in his small, fragile ecosystem, agitating a guest who was already on the edge.
 He would have seen the arrogance of a certain class, a man who treats the real, lived struggles of others as intellectual fodder, a raw material to be processed into his next great work.